-.uml support is also required, invoke org.eclipse.ocl.pivot.uml.internal.es2as.UML2AS.initialize(ResourceSet) initialization.uml ensures that is understood that standard pathmap: locations resolvable. also invokes are org.eclipse.uml2.uml.resources.util.UMLResourcesUtil.init(ResourceSet) to ensure that all Eclipse and OMG UML namespaces and extensions are registered.
+.uml also required, invoke support is org.eclipse.ocl.pivot.uml.internal.es2as.UML2AS.initialize(ResourceSet) well.
+This initialization that .uml understood ensures is and pathmap: standard locations resolvable.
+It also invokes are org.eclipse.uml2.uml.resources.util.UMLResourcesUtil.init(ResourceSet) to ensure that all Eclipse and OMG UML namespaces and extensions are registered.

-7.4.2.
+7.5.2.
 OCL Standard Library